Links on Android Authority may earn us a commission. Learn more.

 Spotify isn’t the only music streaming service out there, but it certainly is one of the most popular.
-The combination of an excellent free tier of service and fantastic multi-platform support make it a great choice for just about anyone.
+Even so, countless lesser-known Spotify tips can turn it from a mediocre radio replacement into your own personal music discovery DJ.

 Up your Spotify search game

 Spotify features an enormous library of music, all available behind a simple search.
-Just tap search and enter an artist, song, genre, album, mood, or just about anything and Spotify will display tons of results.
+Just tap search and enter an artist, song, genre, album, mood, or just about anything, and the service will display tons of relevant results.

 However, if you want to narrow down your search without wading through a massive list, there are some shortcuts you can enter directly into the search bar.